imsydon/nosleep/README.md

-replace `your pc's mac address` in `macAddress.ts` with your pc's mac address (find it using ipconfig)
+update your pc's mac address in `macAddress.ts` (find it using ipconfig)

 ```
 npm install